XGovFormBuilder/digital-form-builder/.github/CONTRIBUTING.md

 Request the XGovFormBuilder/admins team to review your pull request once ready.
 You can additionally ping on #general on slack or support@cautionyourblast.com.

+##### Merging pull requests

+Pull requests will be merged using the [squash and merge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge) strategy.
+This will ensure that the commit history is clean and that each pull request is represented by a single commit in the main branch.

+PR titles should be prefixed with the type of change you are making, based on the [README.md#versioning](https://github.com/XGovFormBuilder/digital-form-builder?tab=readme-ov-file#versioning).
+This is so that when performing a squash merge, the PR title is automatically used as the commit message.

+Maintainers should ensure that the PR title is updated to match the type of change being made before merging.

 #### Accessibility

 As a minimum requirement, you must check all code that touches the front-end to ensure it is accessible